A walled garden is a popular term these days. Ever wondered what it means?

-A walled garden is a closed ecosystem in which all operations go through and stay in that ecosystem.
-A walled garden keeps all data and technology to itself.
+A walled garden on the Internet is a closed ecosystem where all operations go through and stay in that ecosystem.
+It keeps all data and technology to itself.

 Walled Garden Technology

-Effectively, to build a walled garden, there must be three things:
+To build a walled garden, there must be 3 things:

-- Data Management Platform (DMP) to store data about your audience
+- Data Management Platform (DMP) to store audience data

-- Dynamic Creative Optimization (DCO) to extract data from DMP and create personalized ads
+- Dynamic Creative Optimization (DCO) to extract data from DMP and run personalized ads

 What is Apple’s and Amazon’s Walled Garden?

-Apple has sole control over its iOS ecosystem.
-This includes payments, video and audio streaming, and advertising on all iOS devices.
+Apple has exclusive control over its iOS ecosystem.
+This includes payments, video and audio streaming, and advertising across all iOS devices.

 How Walled Gardens Impact Publishers?

-Moreover, to fight against walled gardens, publishers embrace header bidding.
-This programmatic solution allows publishers to maximize their revenue by offering their inventory to multiple ad exchanges at the same time.
+Moreover, publishers can partner with monetization platforms, like Setupad, which offer header bidding wrapper solution.
+This programmatic technology allows publishers to sell their ad inventory for the highest price by offering it to multiple ad exchanges at the same time.

-The trend we see now is that brands and publishers are re-evaluating their relationship with walled gardens and gaining their independence back.
+The trend we see today is that publishers and advertisers are re-evaluating their relationship with walled gardens and gaining their independence back.